 Parenting is a skill-set and long distance parenting adds a layer of complexity.
-Having the right long distance parenting tools on hand makes it easier and less stressful.
-This long distance parent tool kit will get you started with a list of things every new long distance parent should have at the ready.
+Long distance parenting is easier and less stressful with the right long distance parenting tools on hand.
+This long distance parenting tool kit will get you started with a list of things every new long distance parent should have at the ready.

 Build a Habit of Staying In Touch

 In the pressure of day to day life, people who are not physically with you are often not what’s on your mind.
-Promising yourself that you will just do all the things you think you will do is deceptively simple.
-However, think of every new year resolution.
+Promising yourself that you will just do all the things you think you will do sounds simple!
+However, think of every new year resolution ever.
 Things come up.
 Things get in the way.
 Maintaining a long distance relationship of any kind takes a new skillset and discipline and new habits.

-While perhaps one of the more ephemeral long distance parenting tools, habit is maybe the most important.
+While perhaps one of the more ephemeral tools in the long distance parenting tool kit, habit is the most important.
 Think about other life goals you have worked towards.
 They probably took dedication and consistency.
 Long distance parenting will take the same dedication and consistency, over the course of eighteen years.
 Habit is the road there.

 To form new habits, you need a cue, a new routine and a reward.
 In this case, your cues will be to-do tasks, and calendar events.
 Your routine will be a monthly appointment with yourself.
 The reward will be the smiles, giggles, deep talks and resulting serotonin rush of spending good times with your kids.

-- Take a look through these ideas and the list you will surely collect over time, consider looking through these books – and just brainstorm things that you think would be fun to do with your child long distance this month.
+- Take a look through these ideas or through the ideas in this book.
+Brainstorm things that you think would be fun to do with your child long distance this month.
+Gather or purchase anything you might need ahead of time.
 Planning ahead will ensure that you have everything you need to do them.

-- Set reminders or calendar events to remind you to do them or prepare for them.
+- Set reminders or calendar events to remind you to do the things on your list or to prepare for them.
 When you’re on different schedules and don’t see each other every day, it’s easy for these things to get lost in the shuffle of day to day life.
 By carving out time or adding them to your list, they won’t get lost.